How Long Can You Survive Without Food?

 Stewart, W., et al. (1973).
 Features of a successful therapeutic fast of 382 days’ duration.
 Postgraduate Medical Journal.
 Volume 49.
 Issue 569.
 Pages 203-209.
 (Source)

 Food is important.
 We don’t eat it just because it tastes good- it is required for our survival.
 It may be the last bullet point in the survival rule of threes, but it is still one of the most important elements of survival.
 Without food, you will quickly lose energy for other survival activities, and slowly waste away as your body consumes itself.

 This is why food storage is a priority for prepping and survival.
 Everyone should have a food stockpile to last through a small regional disaster or emergency.
-The target for this is typically a three-months of food storage.
-You can use a mix of canned goods and pre-packed food storage kits to get there easily and relatively cheap.
+The target for this is typically three months of food storage.
+You can use a mix of canned goods and pre-packed food storage kits to get there easily and relatively cheaply.

 - Practical guides and tips